rippedpiracy/site/docs/Utilities/misc.md

 [**Hcaptcha Solver**](https://greasyfork.org/en/scripts/425854-hcaptcha-solver-automatically-solves-hcaptcha-in-browser) - Automatically solves hCaptchas on websites, no user interaction required.

+[**MoreCAPTCHA**](https://greasyfork.org/en/scripts/31088-morecaptcha) - Speeds up solving Google reCAPTCHA challenges by shortening transition effects and providing continuous selection ability.

 [**Mega.nz Unlimited Import**](https://pastebin.com/raw/4AXkE1yE) - Import any file/folder to your Mega Cloud without worrying about the space it takes as long as your Storage isn't full.

 [**CS.RIN.RU Enhanced**](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - Enhances the UI and the functionality of the cs.rin.ru site.

 [**Get Data from Steam / SteamDB / EpicDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB/) - Extracts all the information of the DLCs/Games from Steam/SteamDB/EpicDB and exports in various formats.

-[**MoreCAPTCHA**](https://greasyfork.org/en/scripts/31088-morecaptcha) - Speeds up solving Google reCAPTCHA challenges by shortening transition effects and providing continuous selection ability.

-[**AdGuard Popup Blocker**](https://github.com/AdguardTeam/PopupBlocker) - Popup Blocker by AdGuard is a userscript that blocks all unwanted pop-up windows in different browsers.

 # Useful Apps